USS Sawfish: Ninth and tenth war patrols, December 1944–April 1945

-Sawfish got underway on 17 December 1944 and returned to waters off Formosa where she spent her entire ninth war patrol on lifeguard station.
+Sawfish got underway on 17 December 1944 and returned to waters off Formosa, where she spent her entire ninth war patrol on lifeguard station.
 She rescued a pilot on 21 January 1945 before heading toward Guam.
 She reached Apra Harbor on 4 February for refit.

 Sawfish sailed on 10 March for her 10th and last war patrol, which she spent on lifeguard station off Nansei Shoto supporting air strikes preparing for and covering the conquest of Okinawa.
 She returned to Pearl Harbor on 26 April and soon proceeded to San Francisco for overhaul in the Bethlehem Steel Company yard there.

-Post-World War II
+After World War II

 Sawfish was heading toward Hawaii on 15 August 1945 when hostilities ended.
-She reached Pearl Harbor on 22 August but soon headed back to the west coast for duty as a training ship for the West Coast Fleet Sound School.
-She returned to Hawaii early in 1946 but was back at San Francisco on 22 March for inactivation.
-She was decommissioned on 26 June 1946 and remained in reserve at Mare Island Naval Shipyard until May 1947 when she proceeded to the naval base at Terminal Island, Los Angeles for duty as a Naval Reserve training ship.
+She reached Pearl Harbor on 22 August, but soon headed back to the West Coast for duty as a training ship for the West Coast Fleet Sound School.
+She returned to Hawaii early in 1946, but was back at San Francisco on 22 March for inactivation.
+She was decommissioned on 26 June 1946 and remained in reserve at Mare Island Naval Shipyard until May 1947, when she proceeded to the naval base at Terminal Island, Los Angeles, for duty as a Naval Reserve training ship.
 On 1 April 1960, Sawfish was stricken from the Navy List and scrapped.